calebpower/meeting-schedulizer/README.md

 # Meeting Schedulizer

 _Meeting your goals, when meetings are your goal._

-An application designed for the UCO Fall 2020 Computer Science capstone course.
+This application was originally designed as a submission for the UCO Fall 2020 Computer Science capstone course.

-## Contributors
+## Original Contributors

 | Name            | Responsibilities                                  |
 |:----------------|:--------------------------------------------------|